YuvalBru/Web_Scraping/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |

-#### The features  for each car which falls under the aforementioned criteria will be used in order to create an effective and hopefully accurate Machine Learning Model.
+#### The features  for each car which falls under the aforementioned criteria will be used in order to create an effective and hopefully accurate Machine Learning Model in order to predict the price of a car.